ograuperas/OneTapFashionista/README.md

 When the photo is uploaded, the app's backend call the predictor hosted on the cloud server.
 The server returns a list of the predicted labels so the user can change the colors or patterns of the selected cloth piece.

-After the user it's done with it, the backend sends a request to the server which applies the ModifyCloths function to realize the change.
+After the user it's done with it, the backend sends a request to the server, which applies the ModifyCloths function to realize the change.
 The server answers the request and the user gets the modified photo

 ## Mobile application